 - In the vertical, left-hand column click "Outputs."

 - In the "Video Podcast" section, use the "Quality" drop-down menu to select your video's quality (i.e., standard definition versus high definition).

 Note: Adding a "Private Viewer" to your ePortfolio means that, when they're logged in to blogs.butler.edu, they'll be able to see all of your content, whether it's been "published" publicly or not.

 - From your Dashboard, click on the "Users" icon.
 (It looks like a person.)

 - In the "E-mail" field, enter the person's Butler email address.

 An email is then sent to the person you invited.
 The email contains a link that they must follow in order to be added to your ePortfolio as a viewer.

-If you're pursuing Departmental Honors, you may need to complete the examination process (which prominently features an Honors ePortfolio, its contents, and its presentation).
+If you're pursuing Departmental Distinction, you may need to complete the examination process (which prominently features an Honors ePortfolio, its contents, and its presentation).

 To have your existing MLLC ePortfolio augmented for the purpose of pursuing Departmental Distinction, please reach out to your language advisor.